OccupyMars2025/Operating-Systems-Three-Easy-Pieces/README.md

 - [x] 9/12 22:55 - 9/14 10:30 : chapter 7: CPU Scheduling
 - [x] 9/14 10:30 - 9/25 21:20: chapter 8: Multi-level Feedback
 - [x] 9/25 21:20 - 10/22 14:30: chapter 9: Lottery Scheduling
-- [ ] chapter 10: Multi-CPU Scheduling (As this topic is relatively advanced, it may be best to cover it after you have studied the topic of concurrency in some detail)
+- [ ] (TODO)chapter 10: Multi-CPU Scheduling (As this topic is relatively advanced, it may be best to cover it after you have studied the topic of concurrency in some detail)
-- [ ] 10/22 14:30 - :
+- [ ] 10/22 14:30 - : chapter 13: Address Spaces

 ---